code4it-dev/c4it-hugo/content/csharp-tip/030-iformattable/index.md

 }
 ```

-Finally, we can implement the `ToString(string? format, IFormatProvider? formatProvider)` method, taking care of
+Finally, we can implement the `ToString(string? format, IFormatProvider? formatProvider)` method, taking care of all the different formats we support (remember to handle the case when the format is not recognised!)

 ```cs
 public string ToString(string? format, IFormatProvider? formatProvider)